KyleRego/anki_books/docs/development.md

 ## The bin/dev script

 The `bin/dev` script starts the development environment.
-It installs the foreman gem if it was not already installed and then uses the `foreman` command to start the processes specified in `Procfile.dev` (a process for the Rails server and a process to watch for changes in CSS files and recompile them using Tailwind).
+First it runs the `rails assets:precompile` which compiles the front-end assets.
+Then it installs the foreman gem if it was not already installed and then uses the `foreman` command to start the processes specified in `Procfile.dev` (a process for the Rails server and a process to watch for changes in CSS files and recompile them using Tailwind).

 If you are using RVM to manage Ruby versions, it's possible this script will throw this error: